 Erving Goffman, a noted sociologist, studied stigma in the 1970s.
 He describes stigma as “the phenomenon whereby an individual with an attribute which is deeply discredited by his/her society is rejected as a result of the attribute.”

-Stigma around mental health or other conditions leads to
+Stigma around mental health or other conditions can lead to:

 - Social exclusion and isolation